jvican/jvican.github.io/content/post/from-45s-to-1s.md

 #total compile time   : 1 spans, ()46169.708ms
 ```

-Using a compiler plugin has a compilation overhead, so this behaviour is
-expected.
-The cost is due to [dynamic plugin
+Compiler plugins add overhead so the increased compilation time is expected.
-classloading](https://github.com/scala/scala/pull/6314) and the cost of the
+In particular, the cost of `scalac-profiling` is high since it instruments
-profiling itself.
-There are some solutions to this, but let's leave that to
-another blog post.
+key parts of typer via compiler hooks.
+Remember that the cost will disappear
+as soon as you remove the plugin from the bloop configuration file.

 The first thing we need is to get a visual of the implicit searches.
 To do
 that, we're going to create an implicit search flamegraph.
 Grep for the line